-The TRI-ME 2001 software is a new tool to help facilities in determining and completing their Emergency Planning and Community Right-to-Know (EPCRA) section 313 (TRI) obligations.
+The TRI-ME 2005 software helps facilities in determining and completing their Emergency Planning and Community Right-to-Know (EPCRA) section 313 and Pollution Prevention Act (PPA) section 6607 obligations.
 TRI-ME is an interactive, intelligent, user-friendly software tool that guides facilities through the TRI reporting experience.
-By leading prospective reporters through a series of logically ordered questions, TRI-ME streamlines the analysis needed to determine if a user must complete a Form R report or Form A certification for a particular chemical.
+By leading prospective reporters through a series of logically ordered questions, TRI-ME streamlines the analysis needed to determine if a user must complete a Form R Report or Form A Certification Statement for a particular chemical.
 For those facilities required to report, the software provides the user with guidance for each data element on the reporting forms.
-Additionally, this software has a one-stop guidance feature, the TRI Assistance Library (TRIAL) that allows users to do keyword searches on the statute, regulations, and many EPCRA section 313 guidance documents.
-For the more experienced reporter, TRI-ME allows direct data entry onto electronic versions of the Form R and A. TRI-ME will check the data for common errors and then prepare the forms.
-All of the information contained in this RY2001 Reporting Forms and Instructions book is contained within TRI-ME.
+Additionally, this software has a one-stop guidance feature, the TRI Assistance Library, that allows users to search the statute, regulations, and many EPCRA section 313 guidance documents by key word.
+For the more experienced reporter, TRI-ME allows direct data entry onto electronic versions of the Form R and Form A Certification Statement.
+TRI-ME will check the data for common errors and then prepare the forms.
+All of the information contained in this RY2005 Reporting Forms and Instructions book is contained within TRI-ME.